Edmonton Magpie. The Bird We Love To Hate

 “Historical records of the American West indicate that Black-billed Magpies have been associates of people for a long time.
 Magpies frequently followed hunting parties of Plains Indians and fed on leftovers from bison kills.” – AllAboutBirds.com Technically that makes them synanthropes.
 It also means they’re perfectly happy in our City.
 They’re still following us and taking advantage of what we leave behind.

 5. The Magpie Doesn’t Give Up

 “The bison herds they once depended upon are greatly diminished.
-And they’ve a long history of run-ins with ranchers”.
-“In the early part of 20th century, many were killed as pests or poisoned by baits set out for predators.
-In spite of this, magpies remain common and widespread” – Audobon.org.
+And they have a long history of run-ins with ranchers”.
+“In the early part of the 20th century, many were killed as pests or poisoned by baits set out for predators.
+In spite of this, Magpies remain common and widespread” – Audobon.org.
 Despite how you feel about the magpie, it’s a survivor, persistent, and isn’t going anywhere.
-It’s had its ups and down but still keeps up with the best of them.
+It’s had its ups and downs but still keeps up with the best of them.

 6. Magpies Are Crazy Smart